 Her lips twitched in an irrepressible smile and she reached up to brush a hand over the flower.
 “Thanks.
 Do you mind if we stay a little while?
 I don’t make it up here very often.”

 He shrugged off his pack and set it down.
 “I’m yours for the rest of the day.”

-He was true to his word, spending the next three hours doing anything she wanted.
+He was true to his word, spending the next two hours doing anything she wanted.
 They climbed a tree so she could show him one of the best views of the island.
 His awestruck appreciation showed her another side of him.
-They hiked through some of the jungle off the barely established path and the longer they walked the more relaxed Mari began to feel.
+They hiked through some of the jungle off the barely established path and the longer they walked and talked the more Mari found to like.

 “There’s not a lot to tell.
 I told you a family friend raised me.
 He was a decent guy.
 He was better than anyone else I might’ve ended up with.
 He taught me a lot.”

 This was a man who listened while someone spoke.
 She could tell he wasn’t a big fan of talking about himself, but he was willing to answer her questions.

 “We don’t spend as much time together as we used to, but we’re still close.
 He’s all the family I’ve got so we try to get together as much as we can.”

 She smiled at that.
 Family was important to her.
 It was nice to hear Tyler felt the same way about his own.

 They finally circled back to the clearing and lazed about just enjoying the scenery.
 She rolled onto her stomach and took a long drink from her water bottle, studying him all the while.

 “I needed a change of scenery.
 Job burnout.
 A friend vacationed here once and recommended it.”